In-Vitro Fertilization

 Step 1: Stimulate the ovaries

-Under normal physiological circumstances, a woman forms only one egg in one menstrual cycle but for IVF Treatment In Udaipur, India we need more than one egg to form more than one good quality embryos.
+Under normal physiological circumstances, a woman forms only one egg in one menstrual cycle but for IVF Treatment In Udaipur, India we need more number of eggs to get good quality embryos.
 To get more eggs the lady is given medicines or injections for stimulating the ovaries every day, for about 10-14 days.
 During this period of ovarian stimulation, she will have ultrasound examinations and blood tests 3-4 times to monitor the development of the follicles.

-When the follicles reach the required size, the lady is given the last injection called trigger injection for the final maturation of the developing eggs.
+When the follicles reach the required size and maturity, the woman is given the last injection called trigger injection for the final maturation of the developing eggs.
 This injection needs to be injected at a specific time, usually at night, as it initiates a series of changes in the eggs and then the eggs must be taken out of the body within an exact time frame, usually 34 to 36 hours after this injection.

 Step 2: Ovum pick up (taking out the eggs from the ovaries)